raguram/eva/S15/documentation/Results.md

 ##### Observation

 This model is a failure as the mask predictions are mostly complete black or white.

-## Model 2

-[TODO]
+Using the same configurations, I am able to train the tiny data set.
+I am in the process of checking if there is any problem with the dataset.